 Group therapy is cost-effective when compared to individual treatment.
 "When a therapist’s time is spent with an entire group instead of one person, the expense for individuals is significantly reduced while the benefits remain and, in some instances, prove to be even greater. " (American Group Psychotherapy Association website, retrieved 8/2013).

 Some people choose to participate in group and may also attend individual therapy with me or their individual therapist.
 For those attending a group I offer a reduced fee for individual sessions.
 Often I will collaborate with an individual therapist for the group client's best interest, with permission of the client.

 As a Certified Group Psychotherapist (CGP) with the American Group Psychotherapy Association, I have met nationally accepted criteria of education, training and experience in group psychotherapy.
 A CGP is considered an expert in group psychotherapy and an ethical practitioner who is committed to group psychotherapy as an autonomous treatment modality.

 I am knowledgeable about healthy and unhealthy aspects of group environments and relationships, including family of origin and professional milieus, and I know how group norms (roles, spoken and unspoken rules, leadership/authority, tasks, interactions, etc.) can support or undermine a person's self-development, individual strengths, and freedom to pursue healthy goals.
 Of course, there are no "perfect" families or relationships.
 We often continue generational family, cultural, or other group patterns, some of which are beneficial, some of which cause harm.
 I'm trained in family systems, couple counseling, trauma, loss, high demand, abusive groups and relationships and other specific areas to help you recognize how your past may influence your present and I can help you make desired changes.

-I facilitate the following supportive/exploratory groups.
+I facilitate the following supportive/exploratory groups and workshop/support sessions.
 If interested or if you have questions, please contact me at 415-785-3513 or [email protected]